alfredosc8/wifi-player/README.md

 * Numeric keypad.
 Even though you might use regular keyboard just as well I prefer keypad for its lightweight size and esthetic value
 * Set of speakers, obviously ;-)

+Pictures of the hardware in use are shown on the [wiki](https://github.com/gedasm/wifi-player/wiki) page.

 # software part of the project

 Simply put wifi-player user **madplay** to play the streams, **wget** to pipe the stream into **madplay** via stdout and **triggerhappy** for binding keys to launch/stop the player.
 I'm putting all the scripts in /root since there's only one user in OpenWRT and it's root.
 You might find your homedir a better place depending on the platform you decide to use.